cert-manager/print-your-cert/README.md

-When visiting the cert-manager booth, you will be welcomed and one of the staff may suggest to visit a QR code from their phone to participate to the "Print your certificate!" experiment.
+When visiting the cert-manager booth, you will be welcomed and one of the staff may suggest to visit a QR code from their phone to participate to the "Print your certificate!" experiment, or to use the Raspberry Pi's keyboard and screen available on the booth.

-On their phone, the participant opens the QR code.
-The participant lands on a UI prompting for a name and email:
+Upon opening the QR code link (or on the Raspberry Pi's screen), the participant is shown a web page prompting for a name and email:

 <img alt="landing-1" src="https://user-images.githubusercontent.com/2195781/170956946-2f39e7d9-2b02-4ff8-a77f-e731c6db4510.png" width="500"/>